 Quality of Life: Living in the Triangle!

-NP: Current licensure as a Registered Nurse in the state of North Carolina and approval to practice as an NP.
+Current licensure as a Registered Nurse in North Carolina

 Duke is an Affirmative Action/Equal Opportunity Employer committed to providing employment opportunity without regard to an individual's age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.